 OCBC FRANK Credit Card

-That said, the minimum spend is quite high for an entry level card – you will need to spend $400 on offline purchases.
+However, the minimum spend is quite high for a card that’s aimed at students – you will need to spend $400 on offline purchases.
 Assuming you spend about $300 on online shopping, that’s a total of $700.